knative/docs/docs/snippets/netadapter-gatewayapi.md

 <!-- Referenced by:
 - install/yaml-install/serving/install-serving-with-yaml.md
 -->
+This component in beta.
+For the latest information including supported implementations, see the [Knative net-gateway-api](https://github.com/knative-extensions/net-gateway-api).

 Use the following steps to install and configure the Knative Gateway API adapter.
 Note that you need to have a [Gateway API implementation](https://gateway-api.sigs.k8s.io/implementations/) installed in your cluster.
 The Knative team currently tests the Istio, Contour, and Envoy-Gateway implementations of Gateway API.

 1. Install the Knative Gateway API: